Sengab-platform/API-docs/source/includes/_templates.md

 ### ADD PROJECT
 Parameter                    | Type          | Description
 -----------------------------| --------------| --------------
-templateID                   | Number        | Defines the template type. templateBody                 | Object        | Defines the template body. templateBody.questionsCount  | Number        | Defines the number of questions in the survey (MAX = 10). templateBody.questions       | Array[Object] | Defines the questions of the survey.
+template_id                   | Number        | Defines the template type.
+template_body                 | Object        | Defines the template body.
+template_body.questions_count  | Number        | Defines the number of questions in the survey (MAX = 10).
+template_body.questions       | Array[Object] | Defines the questions of the survey.
-templateBody.questions.id    | Number        | ID of the question.
+template_body.questions.id    | Number        | ID of the question.
-templateBody.questions.title | String        | Title of the question.
+template_body.questions.title | String        | Title of the question.

 ### ENROLL IN A PROJECT
-`templateBody` object, holds the project body.
+`template_body` object, holds the project body.

 Parameter      | Type   | Description
 -------------- |--------| -----------------------------------------------
-questionsCount | Number | The number of the questions in the survey questions      | Object | Holds the id & title of the question questions.id   | Number | Defines the ID of the question. questions.title| Number | Defines the title of the question.
+questions_count | Number | The number of the questions in the survey questions      | Object | Holds the id & title of the question questions.id   | Number | Defines the ID of the question. questions.title| Number | Defines the title of the question.